Skip to content

 Can a doctor come to my hotel for food poisoning?

 Yes.
 Home doctor services in Spain can send a licensed physician to your hotel, villa, or apartment.
-The doctor can assess dehydration, prescribe anti-emetics and antibiotics if needed, administer IV fluids in severe cases, and provide a receipt for travel insurance reimbursement.
+The doctor can assess dehydration, prescribe anti-emetics and antibiotics if needed, refer you for IV rehydration in hospital if your dehydration is severe, and provide a receipt for travel insurance reimbursement.

 Related articles